 Despite increasing demand for quick product delivery in today's supply chains, delivery by drone is relatively rare in the United States.
 Security and privacy concerns along with legislative issues are often cited as barriers to the adoption of home and commercial drone delivery services.
-The purpose of this study is to examine the current state of delivery by drone, and to identify some of the adoption barriers as well as factors that contribute to the adoption of drone delivery services.
-Interestingly, the study shows a number of factors that affect an individual's predilection to adopt delivery by drone such as rural versus urban locations, drone ownership, and propensity to shop online.
+The purpose of this study is to examine the current state of drone deliveries, and to identify some of the adoption barriers as well as factors that contribute to the adoption of drone delivery services.
+Interestingly, the study shows several factors that affect an individual's inclination to adopt delivery by drones such as rural versus urban locations, drone ownership, and propensity to shop online.
 Academic and practical implications are drawn from these findings to conclude this study.